Cantem/react-express-news-app/README.md

 4. Infinite scrolling.
 5. Mobile hamburger menu. ✅
 6. Go DRY and create re-usable code.
-7. Add glabal theme. ✅
+7. Add global theme. ✅
 8. Add state management e.g. Redux

 You can keep track of the ongoing changes at (https://github.com/Cantem/react-express-news-app/tree/improvements) which will become a PR in the near future.

+Ticked changes already merged into main branch.
+The rest is upcoming in the future.

 ## License